hyperlane-dev/hyperlane-ai/dataset/dataset.md

     ///
     /// # Returns
     ///
-    /// - `OptionResponseHeadersValueItem` - The first value of the header if it exists. pub async fn try_get_response_header_front<K>(&self, key: K) -> OptionResponseHeadersValueItem where
+    /// - `Option<ResponseHeadersValueItem>` - The first value of the header if it exists.
+    pub async fn try_get_response_header_front<K>(&self, key: K) -> Option<ResponseHeadersValueItem>
+    where
         K: AsRef<str>,
     {
         self.read().await.get_response().try_get_header_front(key)
     }

-    /// Retrieves the last value of a specific response header.
+    /// Retrieves the first value of a specific response header, panicking if not found.
     ///
     /// # Arguments
     ///